cmogush/movie_recommendation_system/README.md

 # movie_recommendation_system
 A program which uses data from movies and databases, including user ratings -- and can answer questions about the data, including which items should be recommended to a user based on their ratings of several movies.

+To execute the program, upload the 'Final.zip' file to https://www.dukelearntoprogram.com//capstone/upload.php

 ## Classes

 <b>Movie</b> - a Plain Old Java Object (POJO) class for storing the data about one movie.
 It includes the following: